BDC Hamburger Icon

 What are tips for implementing Schein’s management theory?

 Schein’s management theory of organizational culture focuses first on understanding culture before making changes.
-Then, leaders have the task of educating themselves on the theory, working collaboratively to make lasting changes and investing in resources for continual analysis and improvement of organizational culture.
+Then, leaders must educate themselves on the theory, work collaboratively to make lasting changes and invest in resources to continually analyze and improve organizational culture.

 >> Learn More: The Management Theory of Frank and Lillian Gilbreth